djanowski/disq/README.markdown

   The frequency of this check is configurable via the `cycle` option.

+  Note that we limit this automatic reconnection to the initial node list you provide on connect.

 # Roadmap

 - Make all methods optionally return a Promise.